FerretDB/FerretDB/website/docs/security/authentication.md

 The users may be created and authenticated using `SCRAM-SHA-256`, `SCRAM-SHA-1` and `PLAIN` mechanisms.
 The `SCRAM` mechanisms are the algorithms used to store hashed passwords.
 FerretDB also stores hashed password using `PLAIN` mechanism.

-Please note that FerretDB does not support authorization yet, also created users currently have access to all databases.
+Please note that FerretDB does not support authorization yet, so created users currently have access to all databases.

 To connect to FerretDB, if a client use `mongodb://user:pass@ferretdb:27018/ferretdb?tls=true&authMechanism=SCRAM-SHA-256`, `user` is authenticated against its credential stored in the `admin.system.users` collection using `SCRAM-SHA-256` authentication mechanism.